Tanami/symta/doc/symta-by-example.md

 Now all undeclared methods get redirected to send_to.
 This technique is called 'sinking'.
 Although doing that would be a little overkill for a humble `point` type.

-When you want to make a method available to all type, declare it with `_` in place of type name:
+When you want to make a method available to all types, declare it with `_` in place of type name:
 ```
 _.get_my_typename = Me^typename
 ```

-The type `_` denotes the default parent of all type.
-But there is a way to declare a type without any parent.
-Use `~` instead of inheritance name.
+The type `_` denotes the default parent of all types.
+But there is a way to declare a type without any parent by using `~` instead of inheritance name:
 ```
 type point.~{X Y} x/X y/Y
 ```